The Truth About Gender and IQ—and What It Means for Recruitment

 Implications for Recruitment?

-Your person doing the screening calls and/or the interview panel, need to be aware of this and not be fooled by the big talk.
+Your person doing the screening calls and/or the interview panel needs to be aware of this and not be fooled by the big talk.
 Look for consistencies and inconsistencies, especially in the context of their work history and resume, to help validate their claims.
-Conversely, with female candidates perhaps assume there is some humble under-selling going on and encourage your female candidates to brag a bit more.
+Conversely, with female candidates, perhaps assume there is some humble under-selling going on and encourage your female candidates to brag a bit more.

-These unstoppable quirks of our behaviour need to be understood and because they are difficult to circumvent, the best approach is to have a recruitment process that factors our biases into account and use them to our advantage.
+These unstoppable quirks of our behaviour need to be understood, and because they are difficult to circumvent, the best approach is to have a recruitment process that factors our biases into account and uses them to our advantage.

 About the Author: